 For this reason, a battery string trimmer is almost always a better solution than the alternatives.

-For the most part, cordless tools work the same way as similar tools powered by gasoline or extension cords.
+Cordless tools generally work the same way as similar tools powered by gasoline or extension cords.

 A cordless chainsaw, for instance, will have a trigger grip that a user can depress to start its chain, just as the same tool would when run on a different power source.

-The primary difference you’ll notice in using cordless tools if you’re accustomed to gas engines is that you don’t have to go through a starting procedure before using the tool.
+If you’re accustomed to gas engines, the primary difference you’ll notice when using cordless tools is that you don’t have to go through a starting procedure before using the tool.

 A critical point about yard tool use is that you should always read your manual before operating lawn equipment.